-David Howey PhD MA MEng SMIEEE is an Associate Professor in the Department of Engineering Science at the University of Oxford, and Official Fellow at St Hilda’s College, Oxford.
+David Howey PhD MA MEng SMIEEE is Professor of Engineering Science at the University of Oxford, and Official Fellow at St Hilda’s College, Oxford.
 He received the MEng degree in Electrical and Information Sciences from the University of Cambridge, UK, in 2002 and his PhD from Imperial College London, UK, in 2010, on the topic of thermal management of electrical machines.
 He was appointed to a faculty position at Oxford in 2011.
 During his doctoral research he pioneered a new electrical method to measure heat flux in electrical machines.
 As a post-doc at Imperial he developed and patented an impedance-based battery condition monitoring technique and worked on electrically assisted turbochargers.
 He was an Honorary Research Fellow at Imperial College London from 2011 to 2014 and winner of a Samsung Global Research Outreach award in 2012.
 He is on the editorial boards of IEEE Transactions on Industrial Informatics and Oxford Open Energy and is an IEEE Senior Member and Member of the Electrochemical Society.
 He has co-authored over 80 peer-reviewed journal and conference papers, and filed 7 patents, and is the recipient of grant funding from EPSRC, the European Union, the Korean Government, InnovateUK, the Faraday Institution, and a number of companies.
 He is also a co-founder of spin-out company, Brill Power Ltd. At Oxford he teaches a range of topics including electrochemical energy technology, and maths.

 Nicola is interested in the optimisation and analysis of battery models.
 She has an MMath from the University of Oxford and a PhD in Mathematical Sciences from Southampton University, and was awarded an EPSRC Doctoral Prize to do research on charge transport models of perovskite solar cells.
 Nicola previously studied the manufacture of battery electrodes in the Faraday Institution Nextrode project.